mtrl/fullwidthgallery/README.md

 A PHP image gallery for baby or child photos.
 The age of the child when each photo is taken is shown in the gallery.

-Thumbnails and web sized images are auto generated.
+Thumbnails and web sized images are auto generated and cached.

 The gallery fills each row of the gallery to fill the full screen width.